What’s New ?

 For the leaf node ‘g’, the number of nodes along the edges is 3.

-The maximum number of node from root to farthest leaf is: max(4, 3, 3, 3) is 4.
-Hence, height of the binary tree is 4.
+The maximum number of nodes from root to farthest leaf is: max(4, 3, 3, 3) 4.
+Hence, the height of the binary tree is 4.

-Step 1: Ask the root node, what is the height of the binary tree if the root node is ‘a’, and recursively the root node asks the same question to its left which is ‘b’ and right child which is ‘c’.
+Step 1: Ask the root node, what is the height of the binary tree if the root node is ‘a’, and recursively the root node asks the same question to its left which is ‘b’, and the right child which is ‘c’.
 And so on.

 Checking the root node